 Not all physicians have the medication expertise to reconcile complicated regimens

 Founded by pharmacists for pharmacists, we eschew the traditional call center approach in favor of deploying the most qualified medication experts in healthcare.
-Our pharmacist community spans over 27 languages and carries over 65 different certifications and specialty designations.
-Continued, extensive education keeps them practicing at the top of their license.
+Our pharmacist community over 27 languages and carries over 65 different certifications and specialty designations.
+Continued, extensive education keeps our clinical pharmacists practicing at the top of their license.

-During a consultation, the patient’s medications are thoroughly reviewed, changes or discrepancies in medications are identified and resolved, and the Aspen RxHealth pharmacist counsels patients on proper use of new medications, and determines whether prescriber engagement is needed.
+During a consultation, the patient’s medications are thoroughly reviewed and negative drug interactions, prescription contraindications, changes or discrepancies in medications are identified and resolved quickly.
+The Aspen RxHealth pharmacist also counsels and educates patients on proper use of new prescriptions, and determines whether prescriber engagement is needed.

-When it comes to Transitions of Care, reducing (ideally eliminating!)
-ADE’s and readmission rates is the goal.
-If there are any clinicians familiar with factors outside of the hospital domain, including poor social support and access to outpatient care, it’s our pharmacist community.
+When it comes to transitions of care, reducing (ideally eliminating!)
+ADEs and readmission rates is the goal.
+If there are any clinicians familiar with factors outside of the hospital domain, including poor social support and access to outpatient care, it’s our network of clinical pharmacists.

-If a member was recently discharged from the hospital and prescribed a duplicate medication of what they already have at home, Medication Reconciliation would identify the duplicate medication and correct it.
+If a health plan member was recently discharged from the hospital and prescribed a duplicate medication of what they already have at home, medication reconciliation would identify the duplicate medication and correct it.
 Taking two medications in the same therapeutic class can be dangerous, especially for a member with multiple chronic conditions.

 Aspen RxHealth only uses licensed pharmacists to provide care to health plan members.
 Their extensive education and training uniquely prepares them for this critically important consultation.

-Medication Reconciliation protects members from potentially dangerous drug interactions, duplicate therapies, and mitigates adverse drug events.
-By making sure that members are taking the right drugs, at the right dose, and at the right time, helps them remain healthier and happier.
+Medication reconciliation protects members from potentially dangerous drug interactions, duplicate therapies, and mitigates adverse drug events.
+By making sure members are taking the right drugs, at the right dose, and at the right time, medication reconciliation helps them remain healthier and happier and improves patient outcomes.